alexmi256/photoprism-vision/.github/PULL_REQUEST_TEMPLATE.md

+### Description

 <!--
 We appreciate your interest in contributing!
 Please provide a brief description of your changes so that we know what is included in this pull request, and confirm that it meets the acceptance criteria:

-- What does it aim to implement, fix or improve?
+What does it aim to implement, fix or improve?
 Why?
-- Are the changes related to an existing issue?
-If yes, which one?
 -->

+These changes implement/fix/improve...

+#### Related Issues

+- Links to issues that this PR fixes, implements, or is otherwise related to...

-Acceptance Criteria:
+### Acceptance Criteria

-- [ ] Features and enhancements must not break existing functionality and should be fully implemented, so that they can be released at any time without requiring additional work
+- [ ] New features or enhancements are fully implemented and do not break existing functionality, so that they can be released at any time without requiring additional work
-- [ ] Automated unit and/or acceptance tests should be added as appropriate to ensure that the changes work as expected and to reduce repetitive manual work
+- [ ] Automated unit and/or acceptance tests have been added to ensure that changes work as expected and to reduce repetitive manual work
-- [ ] The documentation should be updated and/or supplemented as necessary, especially when new configuration options are added or there are potentially disruptive changes
+- [ ] Documentation has been / will be updated, especially as it relates to new configuration options or potentially disruptive changes

 ---

+### Contribution Agreement

-PhotoPrism UG (“PhotoPrism,” “we,” or “us”) hereby confirms that this Contribution and any other Contributions you make are provided on an “as-is” basis, to the fullest extent permitted by applicable law, and without any warranties or conditions, express or implied, including, without limitation, any implied warranties or conditions of non-infringement, merchantability or fitness for a particular purpose.
-You are not obligated to provide support for your Contributions unless you wish to do so.
+*PhotoPrism UG (“PhotoPrism,” “we,” or “us”) hereby confirms that this Contribution is provided on an “as-is” basis, to the fullest extent permitted by applicable law, and without any warranties or conditions, express or implied, including, without limitation, any implied warranties or conditions of non-infringement, merchantability or fitness for a particular purpose.
+You have no obligation to provide support, maintenance, or other services for your Contributions.*

-To avoid any doubt and unexpected legal disputes, we kindly ask you to also confirm the following when submitting code to our open source projects:
+If you contribute code or other intellectual property, we kindly ask you to also confirm the following, so that we can safely use it in our projects without risking unexpected legal disputes:

-- [ ] I agree to grant PhotoPrism a non-exclusive, perpetual, irrevocable, worldwide, fully-paid, royalty-free, and transferable right to use, copy, and modify this Contribution and any other of my Contributions, with the right to sublicense the foregoing rights through multiple tiers of sublicensees and to assign the foregoing rights to third parties without restriction.
-I also grant a non-exclusive, perpetual, irrevocable, worldwide, fully-paid, royalty-free, and transferable patent license to use, offer for sale, sell, import, export and otherwise transfer or make available my Contributions.
-For the avoidance of doubt, this includes the right to apply any license to your Contributions that PhotoPrism, in its sole discretion, deems appropriate for the particular purpose, including other open-source, copyleft, and proprietary licenses.
+- [ ] I grant PhotoPrism a non-exclusive, perpetual, irrevocable, worldwide, fully-paid, royalty-free, and transferable right to use, copy, modify, merge, publish, distribute, sublicense and/or sell my Contributions without any restrictions.
+This includes a non-exclusive, perpetual, irrevocable, worldwide, fully-paid, royalty-free, and transferable patent license to use, offer for sale, sell, import, export, and otherwise transfer or make available my Contributions.
+PhotoPrism may, in its sole discretion, apply any license to my Contributions that it deems appropriate for the particular purpose, including other open source, copyleft, and proprietary licenses.
+PhotoPrism may assign this Agreement and all of its rights, obligations and licenses hereunder.
 - [ ] I confirm that I am the sole author of this Contribution and am legally authorized to grant the above licenses and waivers with respect to this Contribution and any other of my Contributions.
 If your Contributions were created in the course of your employment with your former or current employer, you represent that this employer has authorized you to make your Contributions on its behalf or has waived all rights, claims, or interests in your Contributions.

+Thank you very much!